-Step 3: For the configuration of the wireless adapter, please choose "Enter the PIN of my access point or wireless router." in the configuration utility of the WPS as below, and click Next.
+Step 3: For the configuration of the wireless adapter, please choose "Enter the PIN of this device into my access point or wireless router." in the configuration utility of the WPS as below, and click Next.

 In this example, the default PIN code of this adapter is 16952898 as the above figure shown.